 Autonomic Nervous System: numbness, polydipsia, hot flashes, dry throat, and mydriasis.

 Integumentary (Skin): pruritus, pallor, eczema, erythema, bruise, dermatitis, petechiae, and urticaria.

 Respiratory System: coughing, pneumonia/pneumonia-like symptoms, rhinorrhea, hyperventilation, wheezing, bronchitis, laryngitis, and sneezing.

 Hemic and Lymphatic System: anemia and leukocytosis.

 Miscellaneous: chills/chills with fever, malaise, appetite increase, ear disorder, hypothermia, eyelid disorder, bloodshot eyes, and nystagmus.

 Postmarketing Clinical Experience

-Gastrointestinal System: acute pancreatitis; dysphagia; fecal impaction; intestinal obstruction/paralytic ileus; and salivary gland swelling.
+Gastrointestinal System: acute pancreatitis, dysphagia, fecal impaction, intestinal obstruction/paralytic ileus, and salivary gland swelling.

-Urogenital System: acute interstitial nephritis and priapism.
+Urogenital System: acute interstitial nephritis, priapism, and renal failure.